Thomas-Walker-Lynch/DA2X/doc/context.md

   from the static analysis of the program.
 With a static structure will be the structure of the code, not the run time behavior, that determines the number of pads required.

-  It is surprising to find that, because conveyances do not return, that a many recursive structures which we might expect to require an unbounded number of pads, actually only require one.
+  It is surprising to find that, because sequences do not return, that a many recursive structures which we might expect to require an unbounded number of pads, actually only require one.